-You could have celebrated Hawaiian history and culture with Lei Day in Hawaii.
+You could celebrate Hawaiian history and culture with Lei Day.

-In Minneapolis, there was a big parade and pageant staged by the Heart of the Beast Puppet Theatre that has been going on since 1975 and attracts about 35,000 people every year.
+In Minneapolis, there was a big parade and pageant staged by the Heart of the Beast Puppet Theatre that has been going on since 1975.

 In Germany, May first was the date of a pagan festival that Christians flipped into the feast day of St. Walpurgis.
 The night before — Walpurgisnacht — is still celebrated in parts of rural Germany as a kind of Valentine’s Day.